KellenPretorius/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0-alias - Creates an alias called ls which calls the 'rm *' command 1-
+0-alias - Creates an alias called ls which calls the rm * command 1-hello_you - Greets the current user.
+2-